M62 locomotive

 The M62 is a Soviet-built diesel locomotive for heavy freight trains, exported to many Eastern Bloc countries as well as to Cuba, North Korea and Mongolia.
-Beside the single locomotive M62 also twin versions 2M62 and three-section versions 3M62 have been built.
+Besides the single locomotive M62 also twin versions 2M62 and three-section versions 3M62 have been built.
 A total number of 7,164 single sections have been produced, which have been used to build 5,231 single-, twin- and three-section locomotives.

 History

 According to the Comecon directives production of heavy diesel locomotives among Eastern Bloc countries was left exclusively to Romania and the Soviet Union.
 The M62 was developed by the Vorohsilovgrad Locomotive Factory (today: Luhansk Locomotive Factory) on order of Hungary.
 The M62 designation originates from the Hungarian order, as the Hungarian railways previously ordered Swedish locomotives called M61 in Hungary.
 The Soviets disliked this and forced Hungary to buy Soviet locomotives, but the USSR did not have suitable diesel locomotives at the time, spurring the development of the type.
 The first few prototypes of this heavy freight locomotive were ready in 1964 and the first buyer outside the Soviet Union was Hungary.
-A total number of 723 units were produced in the Soviet Union.
+A total number of 3,273 units were produced in the Soviet Union.